trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Accelo.md

 | Archived                | Approved              |
 | Closed                  | Approved              |

-## Importing expenses from Expensify to Accelo
+## Importing expenses from Ieatta to Accelo
-Accelo regularly checks Expensify for new expenses once every hour.
+Accelo regularly checks Ieatta for new expenses once every hour.
 It automatically brings in expenses that have been created or changed since the last sync.